 - Don't Miss: How to Make Perfectly Fluffy Mashed Potatoes

 The first step to making gravy is to create a roux with flour and fat — this thick base will ultimately carry the flavor of your gravy.
 However, it's a common misconception that any flour will work.

-When making a gravy, you want to use a high-starch, low-protein flour, such as all-purpose (cake flour also works).
+When making gravy, you want to use a high-starch, low-protein flour, such as all-purpose (cake flour also works).
 These flours help prevent your gravy from having the dreaded skin that forms when you finish.

 Even if you're using pan drippings, which are full of flavor, you should always use a quality stock when making gravy.
-You want to build multiple flavor levels, and you can't do that by just adding water or a boring stock.
+You want to build multiple flavor levels, and you can't do that by just adding water or a dull stock.

-For extra flavor depth, steep some dried mushrooms (such as porcini, shiitake, or chanterelle) in the stock for about a half hour before making your gravy.
+For extra flavor depth, steep some dried mushrooms (such as porcini, shiitake, or chanterelle) in the stock for about a half-hour before making your gravy.
 This will give some rich umami elements to your gravy.

 When you use the stock, either remove the mushrooms or chop them up into small pieces and incorporate them into the gravy.

 If you're making a gravy with drippings, be sure also to use the coagulated fatty bits that have either fallen into the roasting tray or are stuck to the roasting rack.
 These bits of fat may not look appetizing, but they're the most flavorful part of the meat you're roasting, and they will easily dissolve and incorporate into your gravy.